apache/incubator-taverna-site/content/community/edit.md

 [Apache CMS](http://www.apache.org/dev/cmsref.html) directly from [https://cms.apache.org/taverna/](https://cms.apache.org/taverna/) using your `@apache.org` account as login.

-Committers can also drag the
+>Committers can also drag the
 <a href="javascript:void(location.href='https://cms.apache.org/redirect?uri='+escape(location.href))">Edit in CMS</a>
  bookmarklet to your browser toolbar or bookmark collection.

-See <a href="#cms-for-committers">CMS usage for committers</a> for how to use the Apache CMS.
+<a href="#cms-for-committers">CMS usage for committers</a> describes how to use the Apache CMS.

 ### Non-Taverna Apache committers

 If you are an existing
 [Apache committer](https://people.apache.org/phonebook.html?unix=committers),
-but don't have write access to the pages
-(e.g. you are not in the `incubator` group),  your edit will be sent as a suggested patch to the [dev@taverna](/community/lists#devtaverna) mailing list.
+but are not in the `incubator` group,  your suggested edit will be sent as a patch to the [dev@taverna](/community/lists#devtaverna) mailing list.
 Subscribe to the mailing list to respond to any feedback.